-We have three golden rules when it comes to how companies should protect consumer trust in reviews:
+At Bazaarvoice, we have three golden rules when it comes to how companies should protect consumer trust in reviews:

-Simply put, a reputation for fake reviews can damage your brand.
-As consumer trust of media, business, and marketing continue to decline, brands and retailers need to continuously work to combat fake reviews to ensure that shoppers can turn to ratings and reviews as sources of truth.
+Simply put, a reputation for fake reviews can (and will) damage your brand.
+As consumer trust of media, business, and marketing continues to decline, brands and retailers need to continuously work to combat fake reviews to ensure that shoppers can continue to use ratings and reviews as sources of truth.